What to Do After Your ArrestAggressive. Diligent. Confident.

 Remember, detectives and all police officers are highly trained in interrogation techniques.
 You CANNOT talk your way out of an interrogation.
 They are NOT your friends, and they can legally use some highly coercive tactics to try to obtain a confession.
 Police officers often:

 - Lie to you.
-They will tell you they have hard evidence you committed a crime (video surveillance, other witnesses, etc.) in order to make you feel trapped into "cooperating" with them.
+They can falsely tell you they have hard evidence you committed a crime (video surveillance, other witnesses, etc.) in order to make you feel trapped into "cooperating" with them.
 If you agree to voluntarily take a polygraph (you should NEVER take a police polygraph), police may lie to you, telling you that the results were "inconclusive" or "showed deception," when in fact you passed the test.

 - Lay the guilt trip on you.
 Officers often show suspects of violent crimes pictures of the scene and of the victim, looking for a response from you and possibly planting the seeds for a false confession later on by giving you key details that only the perpetrator and police know.

 - Pretend they are your friend.
 Police regularly tell suspects that they "just want to help them out," and they "have heard the victim's story, and they need your story or else they only hear one side."
 Detectives and investigating officers are NOT going to just let you go when you tell them your story, but that story WILL be used against you at trial.

 - Offer to help you out.
 Although officers are not allowed to promise any plea deals, etc. during interrogations, they will sometimes offer to help you out in other ways if you "come clean" with them.
 They might say that they will make sure the judge knows that you cooperated, or tell you that "you will make it much easier on yourself if you just tell us what you did."
 Do NOT fall for this interrogation technique – the prosecutor and judge are NOT bound by anything a police officer "promises" to a suspect during an interrogation.